-The Lock and Love jacket had our favorite feature suite.
+The Lock and Love jacket is our favorite feature suite.
 It has a removable hood, which adds weight because it adds another zipper.
 Usually, this would count against a lightweight down jacket, but it added so much warmth and a significant cozy factor because of the collar needed to zip the hood onto.
-Brilliant bonus features!
+Brilliant bonus features.
 The jacket was also more adjustable than many others in this review, all without becoming too heavy or bulky.
 To top it off, the fabric is so silky smooth and soft to the touch.
 The North Face Gotham II also has a collared hood design, but the hood is sewn on.
 The fur around the hood, however, is removable, which seems wise if for no other reason than to allow consumers to choose their style preference.
 The Gotham has one of our favorite features — an internal chest pocket.
 These are great for keeping electronics warm in cold environments.
 The Amazon Essentials Full Zip gets a nod for its features because of the extra length (and warmth) it provides without adding much bulk or weight at all.
 The features are simple and streamlined, keeping this extra-long jacket packable, an excellent design choice.

 One of the most significant benefits of down insulation is how lightweight it is.
 For birds, every ounce certainly counts when you're flying all over the world.
-For us humans, we like to say, "ounces make pounds and pounds make pain!"
+For us humans, we like to say, "ounces make pounds, and pounds make pain."
 This is especially true for hikers, backpackers, climbers, and backcountry enthusiasts of all kinds who carry their wares on their backs.
 For city dwellers and commuters, this is likely the same story; it's so much nicer to commute with a small bag and still have all the insulation you need for all the seasons of the year.

-As we already know, down is most loved for its warmth, as well as its lightweight; or, better said, its warmth-to-weight ratio.
+As we already know, down is most loved for its warmth, as well as its warmth-to-weight ratio.
 To keep with the theme of lightweight, many down jacket manufacturers try to use the lightest weight materials possible.
 Down feathers make this challenging because they are sharp at one end and like to poke out and escape, reducing the loft of your favorite down jacket slowly over time (or quickly, in some catastrophic cases).
-It is for this reason that durability is of crucial importance — we want to keep those insulating feathers inside the jacket!
-And for outdoor athletes of all types, it is great to have such excellent warmth in a lightweight jacket; so down jackets have long been the unofficial uniform of outdoorsy people.
+It is for this reason that durability is of crucial importance — we want to keep those insulating feathers inside the jacket.
+And for outdoor athletes of all types, it is great to have such excellent warmth in a lightweight jacket; thus, down jackets have long been the unofficial uniform of outdoorsy people.
 This means we need them to hold up to the occasional battle with a branch, rub of a tree trunk, or scratch of a boulder.

 The Gotham jacket steals the show for durability, with the burliest outer fabric in this review.
 This comes at a cost to bulk and weight, of course, but if you're looking for a rugged jacket for car camping or any activity outside that doesn't require you to carry your jacket on your back for miles, this could be a great option.
 The CirrusLite is also made from more durable outer materials, and its simple design ensures there is little to fail, adding to its reliability.
 The Wantdo and Amazon Full Zip achieve above-average scores for durability as well, balancing lightweight with durability to make two of our favorite packable down jackets for backcountry use.

 The compressibility of down is another favorite property of the feathers.
 You can often stuff a down jacket into its pocket, making it easier to pack or carry around and to protect it from snagging and damage when packed.
 Then you take it out, let it re-loft, and it regains its insulating properties.
 It's like magic.
-It also makes it a great jacket for anyone who carries their things around all day, whether that be someone who commutes on public transit every day, rides a bike to work, or adventures in the backcountry on days off.
+It also makes it an excellent jacket for anyone who carries their things around all day, whether that be someone who commutes on public transit every day, rides a bike to work, or adventures in the backcountry on days off.

 The Rokka and Rolla jacket is the most compressible, in part because it is also the lightest and smallest (and not the warmest).
 The CirrusLite also scores well in compressibility, in part because it has no hood, but also because it is a thoughtfully simple jacket.
 The Sarin Mathews Ultra Light Puffer gets a boost in this category for having a snug fit in the stuff sack that comes with it; this is a tad more difficult to stuff, but once it is stowed in that stuff sack, it is quite compact.
 And the Amazon Essentials Full Zip jacket gets a nod for compressibility as well; for such a long jacket, it adds hardly any bulk and stuffs into an impressively small stuff sack as well.

 A down jacket is not a waterproof jacket.
 It is rare to find down jackets made of waterproof materials, in part because the down also needs to breathe and dry out to loft.
-That said if you get caught in the rain, and this jacket gets wet, it loses the loft that provides the insulation, and that can be a bummer or a danger, depending on where you are.
-To compromise, many down jacket manufacturers use a durable water repellent (DWR) finish on the outer materials to help shed the occasional raindrop or thick mist; for anything more than that, you must put a rain jacket or hard shell jacket over the top of a down jacket.
+That said, if you get caught in the rain, and this jacket gets wet, it loses the loft that provides the insulation, and that can be a bummer or a danger, depending on where you are.
+To compromise, many down jacket manufacturers use a durable water repellent (DWR) finish on the outer materials to help shed the occasional raindrop or thick mist; for anything more than that, you must put a rain jacket or hardshell jacket over the top of a down jacket.

 All of the jackets in this review have a DWR finish, which effectively repels water, as advertised.
-Thicker, more durable fabrics tend to hold up a bit better to rain because it requires more pressure to push a water molecule through a thicker material.
+Thicker, more durable fabrics tend to hold up a bit better to rain because it requires more pressure to push a water molecule through thicker material.
 The top scores, therefore, go to the more durable products in this review.
 The North Face Gotham is an obvious winner here, with the Eddie Bauer CirrusLite close behind.

 — Lyra Pierotti